Spark helps you perform complex computing and efficient analysis on Tablestore data by using E-MapReduce (EMR) SQL or DataFrame.

 This method uses standard SQL statements to access and perform operations on business data.
 You can use this method to implement seamless migration of existing business logic.

 This method requires programming knowledge.
-However, you can use this method to execute complex business logic, which is suitable for complex and flexible scenarios.
+However, you can combine this method with other features to execute complex business logic, which is suitable for complex and flexible scenarios.

 Data access method